Last Updated: August 7, 2026

 I see a lot of LinkedIn posts from freelancers focusing on process, client issues (just don’t), and other topics your clients don’t care about.

-There's no issue with writing the occasional post for your fellow writers, but most of your posts should be speaking directly to your primary audience.
-Use freelancer forums, communities (check out the Boss Responses community, which launches next week!) and other social platforms for freelancer chats.
+There’s no issue with writing the occasional post for your fellow writers, but most of your posts should be speaking directly to your primary audience.
+Use freelancer forums, communities (check out the Boss Responses community) and other social platforms for freelancer chats.

 The Don’ts (Because We’ve All Seen the Cringe)

 Don’t spam people with generic pitches or mass connection requests.
-It's hard to build a relationship with your clients when you start it generically.
+It’s hard to build a relationship with your clients when you start it with the same message you send everyone else.
+Personalized messages also help you keep track of why you connected in the first place.

 Don’t make it all about you.
 Focus on what you can do for them.
 Be helpful.
 Your goal is to build trust so they want to work with you.